stackblitz/docs/docs/guides/user-guide/what-is-stackblitz.md

 ---
 title: &title What is StackBlitz?
 description: &description StackBlitz is an instant fullstack web IDE for the JavaScript ecosystem.
-It's powered by WebContainers, the first WebAssembly-based operating system which boots Node.js environment in milliseconds, securely within your browser tab.
+It's powered by WebContainers, the first WebAssembly-based operating system which boots the Node.js environment in milliseconds, securely within your browser tab.
 head:
   - ['meta', {property: 'og:title', content: *title}]
   - ['meta', {property: 'og:image', content: 'https://developer.stackblitz.com/img/og/what-is-stackblitz.png'}]